 Pizza on the South Beach Diet?
 You bet!
 In fact, if it’s made with the right ingredients, pizza can be one of your healthiest lunch or dinner options on any Phase of the South Beach Diet.
-Check out these healthy ways to enjoy pizza:

 a portobello “crust.”